um-perez-alvaro/Data-Science-Theory/Jupyter Notebooks/Classification algorithms/README.md

 - Problem 1: The Fashion MNIST dataset
 - Problem 2: The Labeled Faces in the Wild Dataset
-- Problem 3: Predicting Earnings from Census Data
+- Problem 3: The MNIST dataset revisited
 - Problem 4: A Simple Face Detector

 ## Datasets